• Home

 Introduction¶

-This tutorial focuses on how to deal with heterogeneous dataset by changing its Aggegator.
+This tutorial focuses on how to deal with heterogeneous datasets by changing its Aggregator.
 Fed-BioMed provides different methods for Aggregation.
-Selecting an appropriate Aggregation method can be critical when being confronted to unbalanced /heterogeneous datasets.
+Selecting an appropriate Aggregation method can be critical when being confronted to unbalanced or heterogeneous datasets.

-Aggregators provides a way to merge local models sent by Nodes into a global, more generalized model.
-Please note that designing Nodes sampling Strategies could also help when working on heterogeneous datasets.
+Aggregators provide a way to merge local models sent by Nodes into a global, more generalized model.
+Please note that designing Node sampling Strategies can also help when working on heterogeneous datasets.

 For more information about Aggregators object in Fed-BioMed, and on how to create your own Aggregator; please see Aggregators in the User Guide